microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_remote_monitoringv2.md

 ![IoT DevKit red led](media/iot-devkit-remote-monitoring/azure-iot-suite-devkit-led.png)

-## Change device ID

-You can change the device ID in IoT Hub by following [this guide](https://microsoft.github.io/azure-iot-developer-kit/docs/customize-device-id/).

 ## Problems and feedback

 If you encounter problems, refer to [FAQs](https://microsoft.github.io/azure-iot-developer-kit/docs/faq/) or reach out to us from the following channels: